Stock events for Oil-Dri Corp. of America (ODC)

 ODC’s Geographic footprint

-Oil-Dri Corp. of America has a global presence with facilities primarily in North America (United States and Canada) and Europe (United Kingdom and Germany).
-It operates processing plants in Canada and England and has subsidiaries in Switzerland, China, Indonesia, Mexico, and Netherlands.
-The corporate office is located in Chicago, Illinois, with two research and development facilities in Vernon Hills, Illinois.
+Oil-Dri Corporation of America has a significant global presence with facilities in North America (United States, Canada) and Europe (United Kingdom, Germany).
+Its mines, controlling mineral reserves, are in Georgia, Mississippi, Illinois, and California.
+Processing plants are in Canada and England, with subsidiaries in Switzerland, China, Indonesia, and Mexico.
+The corporate office and R&D facilities are in Illinois.

 ODC Corporate Image Assessment